home-assistant/home-assistant.io/source/_posts/2021-03-06-android-2021-q1-releases.markdown

 ## New Sensors

-We have several new sensors to welcome to the app, all of which are disabled by default.
+We have several new sensors to welcome to the app, all of which are disabled by default:

 - [Active Notifications](https://companion.home-assistant.io/docs/core/sensors#active-notification) - The total count of active notifications visible to the user.
 Attributes will include all notification data.